Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Design and Construction of the Prototype TPC

 Accurate reconstruction of photoelectron (PE) counts from PMT waveforms requires precise calibration of the individual PMT gain and resolution.
 The calibration is performed by illuminating the PMTs with controlled LED pulses driven by a signal generator.
 The resulting charge spectra are recorded and statistically analyzed to obtain the single-photoelectron (SPE) response.

 The SPE spectrum is modeled as a convolution of Poisson-distributed PE statistics with the Gaussian response of the PMT amplification process.
-The overall probability density function (PDF) describing the observed charge distribution can be expressed as:
+The overall probability density function describing the collected charge distribution can be expressed as: